 Generalized Anxiety Disorder

-The following are the most common symptoms of GAD in children and adolescents.
-However, each adolescent may experience symptoms differently.
+People with this disorder usually realize that their anxiety is more intense than the situation warrants, but cannot rid themselves of these irrational concerns.
+The following are the most common symptoms of GAD.
+However, each individual may experience symptoms differently.
 Symptoms may include:

 - feeling as though there is a lump in the throat

 - being easily startled